Aaron's Blessing (Numbers 6:24-26)

 The famous blessing in Hebrew, English, and English transliteration.
 [1 HTML page]

-Anti-myth In Genesis
+Anti-Myth In Genesis

 For centuries liberal scholars have accused Genesis of being filled with mythology.
 They're right.
 But the "mythology" is for polemical purposes.
 Genesis turns the myths upsidedown and insideout in order to correct their falsehoods by setting straight the Story of primeval history.
 This article examines seven contested points.
-[7 HTML pages]

 Much confusion exists about the Bible's teaching on Armageddon.
 What is it?
 When will it occur?
 What or who will cause it to happen?
 This study of prophecy attempts to answer those questions.
 It's not what most people think it is.
 And it's closely connected to the death of God's "Associate."
 [5 HTML pages]